o-minimal GAGA and a conjecture of Griffiths: Introduction

-In \cite{BKT}, it is shown that $\Gamma\backslash \Omega$ is in this sense a definable analytic variety, and that period maps are definable with respect to this structure.
-To prove Theorem \ref{maingriffiths}, we use Artin's theorems on the algebraization of formal modifications to inductively algebraize $\phi$ on strata.
-This requires one to look at nilpotent thickenings and thus deal with non-reduced spaces, even if one is only interested primarily in varieties.
+In \cite{BKT}, it is shown that $\Gamma\backslash \Omega$ is in this sense a definable complex analytic variety, and that period maps are definable with respect to this structure.
+To prove the first part of Theorem \ref{maingriffiths}, we prove a ``dual" version of Peterzil--Starchenko's definable Chow theorem, showing that \emph{images} of algebraic spaces under definable proper complex analytic maps are algebraic: \begin{thm} Let $X$ be a separated algebraic space of finite type over $\C$, $\mathcal{S}$ a definable complex analytic space, and $\phi:X^\df\to \mathcal{S}$ a proper definable complex analytic map.
+Then $\phi: X^\df\to \phi(X^\df)$ is (uniquely up to unique isomorphism) the definabilization of a morphism of algebraic spaces. \end{thm} To prove Theorem \ref{mainimage} we use Artin's theorems \cite{A} on the algebraization of formal modifications to inductively algebraize $\phi$ on strata.
+The category of algebraic spaces is needed in Artin's theorems and so is the natural setting for Theorem \ref{mainimage}---even if $X$ is an algebraic variety, the image may not be.
+To apply Artin's theorems, one must necessarily consider nilpotent thickenings and thus deal with non-reduced spaces, even if one is only interested primarily in varieties.
 In fact, the naive generalization of Theorem \ref{maingriffiths} to non-reduced spaces is false, as we show in Example \ref{needdef}.
-One of the benefits of working in the definable analytic category is that it provides a natural admissibility condition to extend Theorem \ref{maingriffiths} to this setting, and we prove the more general statement in section \ref{sectionperiodmap}.
+One of the benefits of working in the definable complex analytic category is that it provides a natural admissibility condition to extend Theorem \ref{maingriffiths} to this setting, and we prove the more general statement in \S\ref{sectionperiodmap}.

-To algebraize the nilpotent thickenings that arise when trying to apply Artin's theorem, we develop a theory of coherent sheaves in the definable analytic category, and a GAGA-type theorem for definable coherent sheaves:
+To algebraize the maps on nilpotent thickenings that arise when applying Artin's theorem, we develop a theory of coherent sheaves in the definable complex analytic category, and a GAGA-type theorem for definable coherent sheaves:

-\begin{thm} Let $X$ be a separated algebraic space of finite type over $\C$ and $X^\df$ the associated definable analytic space.
-The ``definabilization" functor $\Coh(X)\to\Coh(X^\df)$ is fully faithful, exact, and its essential image is closed under subobjects and quotients. \end{thm} It follows for example that definable coherent subsheaves of algebraic sheaves are algebraic.
-Note that in contrast to the usual GAGA theorem, it is \emph{not} true that every definable coherent sheaf is algebraic (see Example \ref{countereg}).
+\begin{thm} Let $X$ be a separated algebraic space of finite type over $\C$ and $X^\df$ the associated definable complex analytic space.
+The ``definabilization" functor $\Coh(X)\to\Coh(X^\df)$ is fully faithful, exact, and its essential image is closed under subobjects and quotients. \end{thm} It follows for example that definable coherent subsheaves of algebraic coherent sheaves are algebraic.
+Note that $X$ is \emph{not} required to be proper over $\C$, but in contrast to Serre's classical GAGA theorem \cite{Serre} (as well as most other GAGA-type theorems for proper algebraic spaces), it is \emph{not} true that every definable coherent sheaf is algebraic (see Example \ref{countereg}).